 Two half-term courses count as one course credit.
 Additionally, students may propose courses not on the pre-approved list to the STEP Certificate Director for consideration.
 Students must take at least two courses from the pre-approved list as part of the 4-course requirement.

 Students pursuing the STEP certificate must also submit a policy paper to the STEP certificate director for approval.
-Generally students will use a paper from one of their certificate courses, which must have a grade of B+ or better.
+Generally students will use a paper from one of their certificate courses, and the paper must have received a grade of B+ or better.
 Students are urged to consult with STEP faculty in order to meet the standards of an approved science policy paper.